 top of page

-I am a multidisciplinary movement artist, forming collaborations oriented toward solidarity and collective healing.
+I am a transdisciplinary movement artist and writer interested in forming collaborations oriented toward solidarity and collective healing.

 My first book Kinethic California: Dancing Funk & Disco Kinships (2024) tells stories of streetdances created by youth living in 1970s California whose everyday artistry helped set foundations for global contemporary hip hop dance.
-Available as an open e-book at University of Michigan Press and part of the international Dance Studies Association's annual series, the book was supported by the University of California President’s Postdoctoral Fellowship, University of Washington Simpson Center for Humanities, UW Royalty Research Fund and National Endowment of Humanities.
-My writing on dance has been published in The Drama Review, Women and Performance, Tropics of Meta and Oxford Handbook of Hip Hop Dance, and has won the Gerald Kahan Scholar Prize of American Society for Theatre Research and Outstanding Dance Publication of Congress on Research in Dance.
+Kinethic California is winner of the 2025 Errol Hill Prize in African American performance studies and available as an open e-book at University of Michigan Press.
+My dance writing has also been published in The Drama Review, Women and Performance, Tropics of Meta, the Oxford Handbooks of Hip Hop Dance and Screendance Studies, and Afrikadaa Magazine, and has won the Gerald Kahan Scholar Prize of American Society for Theatre Research and Outstanding Dance Publication of Congress on Research in Dance.

 From 2002-2008 I directed DREAM, a nationally-touring streetdance company sponsored by Oakland's Destiny Arts Center.
 I was a NYC Hip Hop Theater Festival Future Aesthetics Artist and received support from Creative Work Fund, East Bay Community Foundation, Zellerbach Foundation, Rennie Harris PureMovement and People United for a Better Oakland.
 Full Circle, DREAM's collaboration with Cuban b-boy and folklorist José Francisco Barroso, explored cultural syncretisms in hip hop and Afro-Cuban rumba, nominated for the Isadora Duncan Dance Award.
 I danced in the streets as a member of Emma Said Dance Collective, doing de-escalation movement work during the WTO protests.
 My artistic process is deeply informed by three-decades study of African Diaspora dances in the US, Cuba, Brazil and Europe, and underground dancing in clubs and parties of 1990s Los Angeles and New York.